nodejs/undici/README.md

 #### `client.size`

-Number of queued and inflight requests.
+Number of pending and running requests.

 #### `client.connected`